-Payout at target award levels for 2009 required achievement of the net income and CAD amounts consistent with Rayonier's annual budget approved by the Board of Directors in December 2008, and the Committee's determination that performance against the 2009 strategic objectives (as identified by the Committee in December 2008) were sufficient to warrant an at-target payout.
-Performance against the 2009 financial metrics, taking into account the Committee's adjustments, was above target at the overall corporate level (151% of budgeted net income and 117% of budgeted CAD) as record earnings in Performance Fibers, driven by improved pricing and lower input costs, more than offset weak timber and lumber markets.
-On top of above-budget financial results from continuing operations, the proportionate AFMC benefit added to the overall outperformance.
-Individual business unit performance against the financial metrics ranged from 148% to -164% of budget.
+Payout at target award levels for 2011 required achievement of net income of \$221 million and CAD of \$257 million, the annual budgeted amounts approved by the Board of Directors in December 2010, and the Committee's determination that performance against the 2011 strategic objectives (as identified by the Committee in December 2010) were sufficient to warrant an at-target payout.
+Performance against the 2011 financial metrics, taking into account the Committee's adjustments, was well above target (120% of budgeted net income and 108% of budgeted CAD) as the Company capitalized on strong log export markets from the Pacific Northwest and New Zealand, achieved record operating income in Performance Fibers and maintained price discipline as demand held steady for our rural and conservation HBU properties.